 Future Prospects and Alternatives

 It’s likely that some sales professionals will want to go down with the cold-calling ship when the time comes to completely shelve this way of doing business.
 However, for the moment, some companies will still continue with a cold-calling strategy in some regard, even if it’s not the most efficient way to create leads and make sales.
 For those who insist in following this ideal, you can take steps to “warm up” your cold calls by utilizing marketing data, sales analytics tools, and by taking more time to study leads beforehand.
-Alternatively, companies looking to ditch cold calling completely have these methods at their disposal––along with a whole bevy of alternative lead-generation possibilities.
+Alternatively, companies looking to ditch cold calling completely have these methods at their disposal––along with a whole bevy of alternative lead-generation strategies.

 If you liked this article on the advantages and disadvantages of cold calling, you might like "Cold Outreach" Doesn't Include Cold Calling Anymore"

 You can also download the guide, "4 Steps to Finding Qualified Leads" below.